EKarton/Photos-Drive/apps/cli-client/docs/create_mongodb_connection_string.md

     ![Connect 3](./images/creating-mongodb-connection-string/connect-3.png)

 9. All done!
 You have made your connection string for your new user.
+Copy this into a temporary note pad so you don't forget it.